biocore/pysyndna/README.md

 # pySynDNA

-A python implementation and extension of synDNA ("a Synthetic DNA Spike-in Method for Absolute Quantification of Shotgun Metagenomic Sequencing", Zaramela et al., mSystems 2022)
+A python implementation and extension of SynDNA ("a Synthetic DNA Spike-in Method for Absolute Quantification of Shotgun Metagenomic Sequencing", Zaramela et al., mSystems 2022)

 ## Installation